Other ways to support disaster recovery

 More ways to give

-Does your workplace host a giving campaign or match your donations?
-Do you have some stocks and mutual funds that would be a meaningful, charitable gift to CDP?
-Or perhaps you are thinking long-term and want to include CDP in your planned giving?
+There are many ways to make a philanthropic impact at the Center for Disaster Philanthropy.
+Maybe your workplace is hosting a giving campaign, or you have stocks and mutual funds to gift, or perhaps you are thinking long-term and want to include CDP in your planned giving.
+We are here to help!

 Please contact the Development Team at firstname.lastname@example.org with any questions about donating to CDP.